guyetted/NWEA/README.md

 # NWEA
 Repo for the NWEA code assignment

 This will have a total of 3 code files: 2 html files  and one python script.
+This solutions uses python with the FLASK framework.
+Therefore we will have to install python, pip, and flask.
+We will also have to place files in correct locations as specified.

 Requirements: